naeemhajra/Dataset/README.md

 # Datasets

 ### SmartThings - Corpus 1
-This folder contains a set of SmartApps from SmartThings.
-We collected these applications from: https://github.com/SmartThingsCommunity/SmartThingsPublic .
-This dataset is prepared by Celik et al. [[1]](#1) by collecting SmartApps from marketplace, community, SmartThings forum and IoTBench (Celik et al. 2018).
-This dataset contains 217 SmartApps.
+We collected these applications from: https://github.com/SmartThingsCommunity/SmartThingsPublic.
+This dataset was prepared by Celik et al. [[1]](#1) by collecting SmartApps from marketplace, community, SmartThings forum and IoTBench.
+It contains 217 SmartApps.

 ### Mutated_SmartApps - Corpus 2
 This dataset is prepared by Parveen and Alalfi [[2]](#2).
 To prepare this dataset they injected mutations in the SmartApps of SmartThings - Corpus 1 dataset.
-They altered the order of statements in benign SmartApps selected from Corpus1 to introduce vulnerable apps that leak sensitive information.
+They mainly altered the order of statements in benign SmartApps selected from Corpus1 to introduce vulnerabilities that leak sensitive information.
 Mutations created by them mainly focused on generating tainted flows vulnerabilities by changing the order of statements in the sequential code flow.

 ## Research Papers published Using these Satasets